bootstrapworld/curriculum/lessons/Early-Math/evaluating-exponents/langs/en-us/slides.md

 {layout="Investigate"}
 # Algebraic Expressions with Exponents

-- Turn to @printable-exercise{exponents-variables-table.adoc}.
+- Turn to @printable-exercise{pages/exponents-variables-table.adoc}.
 Draw a Circle of Evaluation to represent each expression that is provided in the left-hand column.
 The first one is done for you.
 - Once you have completely filled in the Circle of Evaluation column, move to the Evaluate column, where you will evaluate each expression by substituting in the given value.

 ---